dell/terraform-provider-powerflex/templates/guides/creating_multiple_volumes.md

 limitations under the License.
 -->

-U can use the count meta-argument to create multiple volumes.
+You can use the count meta-argument to create multiple volumes.

 ## Example